Are you ready for a brief history lesson in rice cup measuring? Sounds exciting doesn’t it!

 In Korea, the hob (South Korea) or hop (North Korea) is a traditional Korean unit based on the ge or gō which is equal to 1⁄10 doe (SK) or toe (NK).
 Its exact value has varied over time with the size of the doe.

 Volume rather than weight of the rice is the preferred method when measuring rice.
 Why?
-This is because all rice does not weight the same and when cooking rice it is important to be exact for rice cooking perfection!
+This is because all rice does not weigh the same and when cooking rice it is important to be exact for rice cooking perfection!
 The weight varies depending on the grain type and the moisture in the grains.
 This means for example that a full measuring cup of white Jasmine rice may weigh very differently to a full cup of brown rice and so on.
-The weight can also vary between rice batch depening on how old or new the crop is.
+The weight can also vary between rice batch depending on how old or new the crop is.

 Keeping up?
 Okay almost there.
 So this is where we arrive at modern premium rice cooker measuring cups having a capacity of 180ml.
 The scale on these measuring cups goes up to 160ml but are actually 180ml.
 How is this? you may ask.
 This is because you are supposed to fill the cup to the top (brim) with rice and level it off with chopsticks or a knife to get the full 180ml measurement.